urbanfox - company logo

 Sennheiser makes a good range of wireless mics (the Evolution series) - while Sony's UWP range is a good budget diversity system.
 Check out Canford Audio's UWP-Catalogue for other systems.
 For information on wireless mics see our article, which includes recommendations from three professional users.

 Wireless microphone systems can be expensive.
-Buying a system that only offer a few channels (usually around 8) is one way to cut costs
+Buying a system that only offers a limited number of channels (usually around 8) is one way to cut costs

 Sennheiser Evolution EW112